-- Let me know the reason, if you believe it is valid and want credit for that. - Make sure to turn in any assignments that may be due that day, either electronically or as soon as possible after you return to campus. - See the Canvas page called "What You Missed" (link from the Course Information module) for a brief summary of what you missed and links to any handouts or powerpoints.
+- Let me know the reason, if it is something that you want me to take into account when I determine your workshop grade. - Make sure to turn in any assignments that may be due that day, either electronically or as soon as possible after you return to campus. - Look at the page in Canvas called "What You Missed" (link from the Course Information module) for a brief summary of what you missed and links to any handouts or powerpoints.
 Contacting a classmate to get their notes on what was discussed may also be useful.
-If you have any questions after that, feel free to ask me. - Come back as soon as you can!
-You're always welcome in class even if you've been away for a while.
+If you have any questions after that, feel free to ask me.

 Late work.
 Similarly, the course is designed with the expectation that you do the work according to the assigned schedule; this allows you to receive feedback with adequate time to benefit from it.
-There are natural consequences of getting behind.
-The later you turn a paper in, the less time there is to get feedback and use it effectively to revise or learn lessons to apply to the next paper.
-Lateness can snowball over the course of the semester, making it impossible to complete the work.
 In practice,